GunnarFarneback/CrudePythonTranslator.jl/README.md

 applicable?
 File an issue or make a PR.
 Providing a short example of an input Python file and a translated Julia file, which could be used as testcase, is particularly appreciated.

+## What About Large Language Models?

+This tool is too crude to make use of large language models (GPT-4 etc.) If those turn out to be more useful tools, by all means use them.